home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## DHCP

 If your integration supports discovery via dhcp, you can add the type to your manifest.
 If the user has the `dhcp` integration loaded, it will load the `dhcp` step of your integration's config flow when it is discovered.
-We support DHCP discovery by the `hostname` and [OUI](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
+We support passively listening for DHCP discovery by the `hostname` and [OUI](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
 The manifest value is a list of matcher dictionaries, your integration is discovered if all items of any of the specified matchers are found in the DHCP data.
 It's up to your config flow to filter out duplicates.

 If the integration supports `zeroconf` or `ssdp`, these should be preferred over `dhcp` as it generally offers a better user experience.